CarterFiggins/muteSpotify/README.md

 It works by checking the html tags.
 If the targeted tag appears it will mute spotify by clicking the mute button and when the ad is gone it unmutes it.

 I use [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) to enject the script onto the page everytime spotify is loaded.
-It is a chrome plugin that you can download.
+It is a browser plugin that you can download.